On this page:

 The extent of the repairs will ultimately depend on the size of the home, the complexity of the project, and the skill and time spent by the electricians.

-Skilled electricians may be able to fish romex without cutting an access panel, or they may need to cut many access panels for a single circuit, depending on the home and where the wire needs to be run.
+Skilled electricians may be able to fish wires without cutting an access panel, or they may need to cut many access panels for a single circuit, depending on the home and where the wire needs to be run.

-The cost of repairing all of the access holes will vary based on the number of them and how difficult it will be to patch them.
+The cost of repairing all the access holes will vary based on the number of them and how difficult it will be to patch them.
 In some cases, it may be necessary to fully retexture a ceiling or repaint a room.

 Typical Labor Costs